ViennaRNA/ViennaRNA/doc/source/mfe.rst

 an average of free energies for each sequence in the MSA plus an additional covariance pseudo-energy term.

-The implementations for @ref mfe_backtracking are generally agnostic with respect to whether local or global structure prediction is in place.
+The implementations for :doc:`/mfe/backtracking` are generally agnostic with respect to whether local or global structure prediction is in place.